AlphaGit/alphas-manifesto-blog/_posts/2018-01-01-the-future-of-work-aided-by-ai.md

 Is this just an algorithm-failure, or creative work?
 Debatable.
 What about fauvism and dadaism?
 What about rock and roll or electronic music?
 You get the idea.

 In this example, the "defiance" on the assumptions was provided by a human, but it would not be very difficult, hypothetically, to allow algorithms to deviate from these constraints and to explore more of the _latent space_, as the article explains it.
 While we're still in the realm of speculation, it is not entirely fantasy.
-There have been cases of <a href="https://www.wired.com/2009/04/robotscientist/">automated agents making discoveries</a>, or <a href="https://books.google.ca/books?id=nUJdAAAAQBAJ&amp;lpg=PT97&amp;ots=2lG1GTehSG&amp;dq=Nathan%20Rochester%20returned%20to%20IBM%20after%20the%20Dartmouth%20workshop%20excited%20about%20discussions%20he%20had%20had%20with%20Marvin%20Minsky%20about%20Minsky%E2%80%99s%20ideas%20for%20a%20possible%20computer%20program%20for%20proving%20theorems%20in%20geometry&amp;pg=PT97#v=onepage&amp;q&amp;f=false">finding simpler (creative?) solutions to already known problems</a>.
+There have been cases of [automated agents making discoveries](https://www.wired.com/2009/04/robotscientist/), or [finding simpler (creative?) solutions to already known problems](https://books.google.ca/books?id=nUJdAAAAQBAJ&amp;lpg=PT97&amp;ots=2lG1GTehSG&amp;dq=Nathan%20Rochester%20returned%20to%20IBM%20after%20the%20Dartmouth%20workshop%20excited%20about%20discussions%20he%20had%20had%20with%20Marvin%20Minsky%20about%20Minsky%E2%80%99s%20ideas%20for%20a%20possible%20computer%20program%20for%20proving%20theorems%20in%20geometry&amp;pg=PT97#v=onepage&amp;q&amp;f=false).

 The article concludes that the aid to creative of work is one of the features that will revolutionize humanity.
 Quoting: